oracle-livelabs/security/database/advanced/beyond-the-baseline/key-vault.md

 In this lab, we will encrypt an existing tablespace with zero downtime.

-1. View unencrypted data in the `EMPDATA_PROD` tablespace using a shell script.
+1. Navigate to the TDE directory to use a script from that lab.

     ````
+    <copy>cd $DBSEC_LABS/tde</copy>
+    ````

+2. View unencrypted data in the `EMPDATA_PROD` tablespace using a shell script.

+    ````
     <copy>./tde_strings_data_empdataprod.sh</copy>
     ````

-2. Login as SYSDBA to the container database
+3. Login as SYSDBA to the container database

     ````
     <copy>sqlplus / as sysdba</copy>
     ````

-3. Switch to the Pluggable Database (PDB1)
+4. Switch to the Pluggable Database (PDB1)

     ````
     <copy>alter session set container=pdb1;</copy>
     ````

-4. Perform the online tablespace encryption
+5. Perform the online tablespace encryption

     ````
-    <copy>alter tablespace empdata_prod employtion online encrypt;</copy>
+    <copy>alter tablespace empdata_prod encryption online encrypt;</copy>
     ````

-5. Exit SQL\*Plus and run the command to look at the now that the tablespace is encrypted.
+6. Exit SQL\*Plus and run the command to look at the now that the tablespace is encrypted.

     ````
     <copy>exit</copy>